Support for Visitors

 Is it safe for me to visit a patient in the hospital?

+At this time, only essential care partners are able to visit.
 Our hospital is safe for our patients and visitors.
 We have taken measures to ensure the safety and well-being of our patients and those providing care to them during the COVID-19 pandemic, including:

 - Limiting visitor access and the number of people in the hospital